sunain-s/SearchEng/README.md

 # SearchEng
-A search engine made using Python, implementing the PageRank algorithm
+A CLI search engine made using Python, implementing the PageRank algorithm